is a film written by J. Michael Straczynski (Babylon 5

 - Kids Are Cruel: The fake Walter, Arthur Hutchens, agreed to go along with deceiving a grieving mother by posing as her son in return for seeing his favorite actor Tom Mix.
 He knows full well what he's doing and smugly tells officers upon interrogation he's off the hook since he's 'just a kid' (though Detective Ybarra is perfectly willing to call a bluff on that).

 - Knight Templar: Jones wants to uphold the good name of the police force, even if it means deceiving victims and using horrific methods to silence those in his way.
-Even as he is tried and has his crimes placed in front of him in court, he is still insistant that Christine shouldn't have interfered.
+Even as he is tried and has his crimes placed in front of him in court, he is still insistent that Christine shouldn't have interfered.
 Although this is open to Alternate Character Interpretation.
 He could simply be covering up his own incompetence.

 - Lack of Empathy: And how.